 For First Time Home Buyers, Saving Down Payment is Often a Challenge

 For individuals and couples currently renting, buying a home is likely a major goal.
 Your first home purchase represents a major accomplishment and involves significant amounts of time, money, and effort.
 Unfortunately, with current housing rates higher than the average wages, saving the money you need for a downpayment could prove challenging.
-As experienced Bronx & New Rochelle real estate attorneys, we have collected the following tips to help with saving along with other information you will need to be aware of.
+As experienced Bronx & Westchester real estate attorneys, we have collected the following tips to help with saving along with other information you will need to be aware of.

 Saving for a Down Payment on Your First Home